ibm-ecosystem-engineering/envizi-workshop-2024/146-Working-on-ESG-disclosures-as-a-SRM/readme.md

 2. Navigate to `Sustainability Reporting Manager` page

 3. The page displays the details about the disclosure like
-- Number of questions assigned and in different status (Todo,In progress, Ready for Review, Ready for Approval, Complete )
+- Number of questions assigned and in different status (Todo, In progress, Ready for Review, Ready for Approval, Complete )
-- Due date with respect to reivew / approval / completion and disclosure
+- Due date with respect to review / approval / completion and disclosure
-- reviwers assigned
+- reviewers assigned
 <img src="images/data-assignee-srmpage.png">